roguephysicist/phd-thesis/README.md

 1. switch over to memoir, which means changing to fancy headers and titlepage that are built in.
 2. change part titles to small caps
+3. REMEMBER TO CHECK CONSISTENCY BETWEEN CHAP3 and article-multiref!